Miileenaaa/RespawnControl/README.md

 ### Freeplay Respawn Key

-The freeplay respawn key (disabled by default) lets you respawn at anytime in freeplay
+The freeplay respawn key (disabled by default) lets you respawn at anytime in freeplay (forcibly respawns you if you're dead, useful if you can't naturally respawn in multiplayer lobbies)

 ### Freeplay Respawn Time

 The freeplay respawn time (0.5s by default) lets you change how fast you respawn in freeplay, without affecting other gamemodes like party

+### Invincibility on Spawn

+The Invincibility on Spawn lets you change how much invincibility time you have when you spawn

+### Invincibility Key

+The Invincibility Key lets you temporarily gain invincibility while you hold it

 ## How to Use